Vakhtang Megrelishvili

-Vakhtang "Vakho" Megrelishvili (Georgian: ვახტანგ "ვახო" მეგრელიშვილი, born on February 28, 1972) is a Georgian politician and libertarian activist, a former Deputy Minister of Health, Labor and Social Affairs and a member of Parliament since 2020.
+Vakhtang "Vakho" Megrelishvili (Georgian: ვახტანგ "ვახო" მეგრელიშვილი, born on February 28, 1972) is a Georgian politician and libertarian activist, a former Deputy Minister of Health, Labor and Social Affairs and a former member of Parliament.
 He is one of the founders of Girchi, a libertarian political party, and an outspoken unschooling advocate.

 Biography

 Early life and career

 Vakhtang Megrelishvili was born on February 28, 1972, in Telavi, a city in the Kakheti region of then-Soviet Georgia.
 In 1996, he graduated from the Tbilisi Medical Academy, after which he spent two years in surgical residency.
 After a short time working as a doctor, he joined the public sector as a staffer for the Health Committee of Parliament in 1999.
 One year later, he joined the Ministry of Justice, at the time led by Mikheil Saakashvili, as an adviser to its Medical Department.

 In parallel, Megrelishvili founded the Patients' Rights Union, a non-governmental organization focused on health care, leading it for three years before being appointed as Deputy General Director of the Social Insurance Fund of Georgia.

 He is married and has three children.